serverscom/dibctl/README.md

 Dibctl
 ------

-Dibctl is a software for image building, testing and  uploading.
+Dibctl is a software for image lifecycle management.
+It help to build, test, upload and delete images in multipies openstack regions in a consitent way.

 It uses diskimage-builder to build images, pytest and testinfra to test them.
-It also provides a consistent way to upload tested images to multiple Openstack installations and manage previous copies lifecycle.

 Dibctl uses configuration files to describe how to build image, which name it should have after upload, what properties (if any)